sarahcolbert/sibling_roh_analysis/README.md

 b) The first two columns must contain family IDs (FID) and individual IDs (IIDs).

-b) FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.
+c) FIDs should be common between siblings (but unique between sets of siblings) and IIDs should be unique for each individual.

 ### Covariate data
 A covariate file should be provided containing the following columns: